OPERA-byte/VigenereCipher/README.md

 05 T OSABCDEFGHIJLMNQUVWXZKRYP                  for better readability.
 06 O SABCDEFGHIJLMNQUVWXZKRYPT
 07 S ABCDEFGHIJLMNQUVWXZKRYPTO
-08 A BCDEFGHIJLMNQUVWXZKRYPTOS
+08 A BCDEFGHIJLMNQUVWXZKRYPTOS                  Next, you choose a phrase or keyword; this will function as the keystream.
-09 B CDEFGHIJLMNQUVWXZKRYPTOSA
-10 C DEFGHIJLMNQUVWXZKRYPTOSAB
-11 D EFGHIJLMNQUVWXZKRYPTOSABC
+09 B CDEFGHIJLMNQUVWXZKRYPTOSA                  The keystream defines the index in the vertical direction and is crucial in 10 C DEFGHIJLMNQUVWXZKRYPTOSAB                  the encryption process.
+Think of the keystream as the key that defines how 11 D EFGHIJLMNQUVWXZKRYPTOSABC                  much to shift every letter of the desired plaintext.
 12 E FGHIJLMNQUVWXZKRYPTOSABCD
-13 F GHIJLMNQUVWXZKRYPTOSABCDE
+13 F GHIJLMNQUVWXZKRYPTOSABCDE                  Let our keystream be LEMON.
 14 G HIJLMNQUVWXZKRYPTOSABCDEF
 15 H IJLMNQUVWXZKRYPTOSABCDEFG
 16 I JLMNQUVWXZKRYPTOSABCDEFGH